netZoo/netZooM/README.md

 PUMA can reconstruct gene regulatory networks using both transcription factors and microRNAs as regulators of mRNA expression levels.
 This Github repository contains both a C++ version and a MATLAB version of PUMA.
 The C++ version is based on PANDA version 2.
 The original PANDA C++ code is available at: http://sourceforge.net/projects/panda-net/.
 The MATLAB script to run PUMA has fewer options than the C++ code, but runs faster.

 ##C++ code
-PUMA can be compiled using:
+The C++ code of PUMA and example files to run PUMA can be found in folder `PUMAc`.
+The code can be compiled using:
 ```
 g++ PUMA.c -O3 -o PUMA
 ```